danishdyna/LLM/Ollama-Function.md

 # Ollama Function Calling
+Defined by _OpenAI_ the Model responds with a JSON blob in a predefined schema.
+In _Ollama_ request specify "format:json" and system role to output in JSON structure.
+## Function Calling

 ### OpenAI
-Defined by OpenAI - Model responds with a JSON blob in a predefined schema.
 ### Ollama
-In request post specify "format:json" and system role to output in JSON structure.
-## Function Calling

 <sub><sub>
 [#Mark-Down](https://daringfireball.net/projects/markdown)
 [#Function-Calling](https://youtu.be/IdPdwQdM9lA)